 It’s no surprise that Sweden selected Ruben Östlund’s hilarious Palme d’Or-winner “The Square” (October 27, Magnolia Pictures), an art-world satire shot in majority Swedish with some English from stars Claes Bang, Elisabeth Moss, and Dominic West, thus giving Östlund another shot after “Force Majeure” was a surprise 2015 Oscar omission.

-As always, Sony Pictures Classics has an early bead on some of the best-reviewed movies at the festivals so far.
+As always, Sony Pictures Classics had an early bead on some of the best-reviewed movies at the festivals so far.
 Berlin debuted the Chilean entry, Sebastián Lelio’s transgender drama “A Fantastic Woman,” which won Best Screenplay and played well at Telluride and Toronto.
 Cannes critics raved over Russian filmmaker Andrey Zvyagintsev’s moving, intense family drama “Loveless,” which did win a Cannes jury prize, if not the big one and played well at Telluride and Toronto; for the third time the Russian Oscar committee selected a film by independent-minded Zvyagintsev, despite the way he shows an unflattering mirror up to a society overrun by ministers demanding upbeat portraits of their culture.

-Austria has picked Cannes competition title “Happy End” (December 22) which reunites the Oscar-winning “Amour” father-daughter team of Jean-Louis Trintignant and Isabelle Huppert.
+As always, Israel submits for the Oscar the winner of the Ophir: this year it’s Samuel Maoz’s “Foxtrot,” a portrait of grief, fate and loss, which played well at Telluride and Toronto.
+Austria has picked Cannes competition title “Happy End” (December 22, SPC) which reunites the Oscar-winning “Amour” father-daughter team of Jean-Louis Trintignant and Isabelle Huppert.
 Michael Haneke’s bourgeois family saga may be too dark to get shortlisted for the Oscar.
 Brilliant but brutal, “Happy End” is not as accessible and moving as “Amour,” despite strong performances.